Protect the most valuable asset you have, your data.

 Under attack?
 Call us: (800) 251-1336

-The primary objective of cyber security is to protect your networks against attacks and unauthorized access, from the core to the edge and the endpoints.
+The primary objective of cyber security is to protect your networks against attacks and unauthorized access from the core to the edge and endpoints.

 A well-designed network protection system can protect your business’ network against some of the most common cyber threats, such as distributed denial-of-service (DDoS) attacks, adware, spyware, botnet attacks, trojans, worms, and other types of malware.

-This is the second big piece of the puzzle in any cyber security services setup.
-The three concepts of network protection are encapsulated in the CIA triad:
+Network protection is a core part of any cyber security services setup.
+The three benefits of network protection are encapsulated in the CIA triad:

-Endpoint security refers to the practices and tools employed to secure the devices used by the organization members to connect to a network.
+Endpoint security refers to the practices and tools that secure the devices organization members use to connect to a network.
 Examples include desktop computers, workstations, laptops, smartphones, and other fixed and mobile devices.

 Endpoint security may be as simple as installing enterprise firewalls and antivirus software.
 It may also be as detailed as complete device control rules like regulating or banning Bring Your Own Device policies or mandating specific apps.

 Endpoint protection tools include web filters, network access control software, email encryption, and VPNs.
-It is the third critical component of any cyber security services plan.
+This is the third critical component of any cyber security services plan.

-Many types of cyber-attacks rely on exploiting vulnerabilities such as programming flaws, glitches, or security gaps in the software used by a business.
-The more an organization depends on older, outdated software, the more likely such attacks become.
+Many types of cyber-attacks rely on exploiting vulnerabilities such as programming flaws, glitches, or security gaps in the software a business uses.
+The more an organization depends on older, outdated software, the more likely these attacks become.

-The best way to prevent a breach or attack of this type is to implement diligent patch management and software security update protocols.
-Our cyber security services can include complete patch management services should you need us to take over the responsibility.
+The best way to prevent this type of breach is to implement diligent patch management and software security update protocols.
+Our cyber security services can include complete patch management services if you need them.

-One of the most critical first steps is to ensure all software employed by the company is actively updated and supported.
-Software that is no longer supported or has reached end-of-life status is more vulnerable, as it means developers no longer write updates and fixes for them.
+One of the most critical first steps is to ensure that all the software your company uses is actively updated and supported.
+Software that is no longer supported or has reached end-of-life status is more vulnerable since developers are no longer writing updates and fixes for them.

-Three types of patches and updates exist, each covering different aspects of data security: security patches, bug-fixing patches, and feature patches.
+There are three types of patches, each covering different aspects of data security: security patches, bug-fixing patches, and feature patches.